-As part of the BA Social Work and in order to become a qualified social worker you will undertake approximately 200 days work placement, split into two periods of placement during your degree course.
+As part of the BA Social Work, and in order to become a qualified social worker, you will undertake approximately 200 days work placement split into two periods of placement during your degree course.
 These placements provide you with direct experience of being a social worker, drawing on the theory and skills you develop through the programme.
-On the BA Social Work we have placement coordinators who will arrange the placement opportunities for you.
+We have dedicated social work placement staff who will arrange the placement opportunities for you.
 Working with our partnership agencies, on placement you will have first-hand experience of being a social worker under the guidance of trained practice teachers.

-At the start of your third year you will undertake a work shadowing placement lasting for around 80 hours.
+Between your second and third year you will undertake a work shadowing placement lasting for around 80 hours.
 By going on placement, you will see first hand the policy-practice releationship in a variety of contexts.
 Watching and talking to professional workers will offer you a completely different form of learning experience.
 You may go on to incorporate the real-world issues you have experienced within your dissertation or follow through in the development of your own career.

 Previous placements arranged by students have included: